 Alternative Entry Scheme for mature applicants

-- Be applying for a course that specifies in the school/faculty admissions policy that prospective students may use the Alternative Entry Scheme
+- Be applying for a course that specifies in the school admissions policy or admissions guidance that prospective students may use the Alternative Entry Scheme

 - Have been out of compulsory education at school or college for three or more years.